FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 - Additionally I researched more into the vTaskDelay() function reading this article: https://www.freertos.org/Documentation/02-Kernel/04-API-references/02-Task-control/01-vTaskDelay

+- To gain more information and tips about de-soldering pins from a component, Ben and me went to Mr. Peters to get an expertise.
+You can see how that went and what I have learned from that in week13 LO1.

 - To better understand the voltage divider I watched this youtube video and used the formula for our case: https://www.youtube.com/watch?v=i7p95tJOzTg

+- I informed myself about which saws are for metal asking an Industrial Design Student from the workshop. [design](/doc/designWaterwheel.md)

+- We had the problem that the 3D-printer did not print the teeth of the connector to our motor as precisely as needed.
+To solve this problem we asked a teacher from the workshop for ideas to solve this problem, which is how I learned to use the press machine in the workshop. ([proof](pressMachineTraining.md))

+- We had a session with Mr. van Gennip where he explained the voltage divider further to us, which at first was not so easy for us to understand for our specific use case of having 2 batteries. ([proof](/doc/voltageDividerGennip.md))

+- I created a small step down converter prototype build and measured with the multi-meter if it works, before building it into the final system.
+This made me more confident using it without damaging something.

+- We gained additional knowledge about step-down converters from Mr. Eric Peters.
+Now I know that step down converters can be digital and analogue and that the analogue ones need a minimum input voltage depending on the output voltage.

+- Since we originally thought about using Styrofoam to additionally secure our components from water we asked an IDE student to show us how to work with it and he did. ([proof and what I learned](/doc/IDEStudentHelpingUsStyro.md))

 **prjWeek5/Week14:**
 - To find out what to do with a cable that broke from the battery me and my team went to Mr. Eric Peters to find a solution for that issue.
 Mr. Peters told us that it is still possible to solder the cables back on.
 We should just tin the cable ends before and go down in temperature to not damage the batteries.
+This did indeed work and we double checked if the batteries still work with a multi-meter.

+- We had another session with Mr. Tange, where he explained the voltage divider again to us, since we still had questions about the resistors used here. ([proof](/doc/voltageDividerTange.md))

-- After Mr. Eric Peters told us about fuses I did research about fuses so we could build them in https://www.britannica.com/technology/fuse-electronic-device
+- Mr. Eric Peters also educated us about different fuses and explained how to measure what fuse we need.
+To see what I have learned from Mr. Peters click [here.](fuses.md)
+  I also did some additional research about fuses reading this article: https://www.britannica.com/technology/fuse-electronic-device

 - Here I learned where the fuse should be located: